Desmond FitzGerald (politician)

-Desmond FitzGerald (13 February 1888 – 9 April 1947) was an Irish revolutionary, poet, publicist and Fine Gael politician who served as Minister for Defence from 1927 to 1932, Minister for External Affairs from 1922 to 1927, Minister for Publicity from 1921 to 1922 and Director of Publicity from 1919 to 1921.
-He served as a Teachta Dála (TD) from 1918 to 1937.
-He was a Senator for the Administrative Panel from 1938 to 1943.
+Desmond FitzGerald (born Thomas Joseph FitzGerald;13 February 1888 – 9 April 1947) was an Irish revolutionary, politician, and poet, known for his role in the Irish independence movement and for his ministerial roles in Irish governments; he was Director of Publicity from 1919 to 1921, Minister for Publicity from 1921 to 1922, Minister for External Affairs from 1922 to 1927 and finally Minister for Defence from 1927 to 1932.
+Born in London to an Irish family, FitzGerald moved to Paris in his early twenties, where he became involved in the Imagist group of poets.
+In 1913, FitzGerald returned to Ireland and the next year became active in the Irish Volunteers, a paramilitary organisation that sought Irish independence from Britain.
+FitzGerald partook in the Easter Rising of 1916 in Dublin and was subsequently imprisoned for two years by the British.

+FitzGerald was elected as a Sinn Féin MP in 1918, leading to his release from custody.
+During the Irish War of Independence FitzGerald worked as the rebels' Minister for Publicity.
+Following the signing of the Anglo-Irish Treaty in 1921, he supported the pro-Treaty side, leading to his involvement in the Irish Civil War as a member of the Free State government.
+He served as Minister for External Affairs from 1922 to 1927, during which he worked to establish the international presence of the newly formed Irish Free State on behalf of the Cumann na nGaedhael political party.
+His presence in Irish politics greatly lessened after his party's defeat in the 1932 Irish general election.
+By the end of the 1930s, he pivoted his career towards academics.

+His son, Garret FitzGerald, would later become Taoiseach.

 Early life

 Desmond FitzGerald was born Thomas Joseph FitzGerald in Forest Gate in West Ham, Essex in 1888.
 His parents were Patrick Fitzgerald (1831–1908), a labourer from south Tipperary, and Mary Anne Scollard (1847–1927) from Castleisland, County Kerry.
 He changed his first name as a teenager to the more romantic "Desmond", and first visited Ireland in 1910.
 He was a student at St Bonaventure's.

 In London, he was a member of the Tour Eiffel group of poets and writers, which included Ezra Pound, T. E. Hulme, F. S. Flint and another Irish writer, Joseph Campbell.
 The group was named after the restaurant in which the group met, the Tour Eiffel in Soho.
 In April 1908, FitzGerald and Florence Farr introduced Ezra Pound to the Tour Eiffel group, a meeting out of which the Imagist group was later to emerge.